 Businesses that have been granted a Royal Warrant for goods or services supplied to the Household have, since 1990, been required to demonstrate they understand and take a responsible approach to environmental and social issues.
-An independent committee, assisted by Business in the Community and the Household, reviews how the companies respond to a wide range of issues including climate change, endangered species, labour standards, genetic modification, and deforestation.
-There are about 170 businesses that currently hold a Royal Warrant granted by The Prince of Wales.
+An independent committee, assisted by Business in the Community and the Household, reviews how the companies respond to a wide range of sustainability and social issues including climate change, endangered species, labour standards, genetic modification, deforestation and waste management (including use of plastics).
+Currently some 170 businesses hold His Royal Highness’s Warrant.
 The Household also engages with other key suppliers on environmental and social matters.

 Duchy Home Farm